-2017 Awards Nominations are now OPEN
+2017 Awards Nominations are closed.

 So many of our colleagues embody a passion and work ethic worth emulating.
 These individuals positively impact the lives of others through their professional commitments.
 Every year, we ask the members of our campus community to nominate their deserving colleagues for the Academic Affairs Awards.
 Each award is assigned an award committee comprised of representative faculty members from our academic colleges and/or individuals related to the purpose of the award.

 Click below for a description of each award including evaluation criteria, eligibilty, and nomination process.
 Submissions for all 2017 awards were due by 5 pm on February 3, 2017 and are now closed.

 If you have questions, please contact Carrie Franklund at CarrieFranklund@ferris.edu or (231)591-3534.

 Below are the 2016 Academic Affairs Awards Recipients for the academic year 2015-2016.